VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

 VictoriaMetrics logs slow queries if their execution time exceeds the duration passed to `-search.logSlowQueryDuration` command-line flag.
-VictoriaMetrics also provides `/api/v1/status/top_queries` endpoint, which returns queries took the most time to execute.
+VictoriaMetrics also provides `/api/v1/status/top_queries` endpoint, which returns queries that took the most time to execute.
 See [these docs](https://docs.victoriametrics.com/#prometheus-querying-api-enhancements) for details.

 There are the following solutions exist for slow queries: